postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 <!--
 > Use the [Postman desktop app](/docs/getting-started/installation-and-updates/) to connect to an on-premises Git repository.
 You can't use the [Postman web app](https://learning.postman.com/docs/getting-started/installation-and-updates/#using-the-postman-web-app).-->

-> Your repository must be able to reach the IP number mentioned in [static IP support](/docs/integrations/intro-integrations/#static-ip-support).
-Contact your IT team to allowlist the appropriate IP number.
+> Your repository must be able to reach the IP address mentioned in [static IP support](/docs/integrations/intro-integrations/#static-ip-support).
+Contact your IT team to allowlist the appropriate IP address.

 To connect an GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server repository hosted on-premises:

 1. Select **APIs** in the sidebar and select an API.
-1. Select **Connect Repository** and select the type of repository you want to connect to.
+1. Under **Connect repository**, select **Connect** and select the type of repository you want to connect to.
 1. Enter the **Domain URL** of your repository.
 Use the base URL of your enterprise server, for example: `https://my-git-server.example.com`
 1. Enter a **Personal access token** to access the repository.
 Ensure that the token has the required permissions as specified on the **Connect repository** page.
 1. Select **Authenticate**.
 1. Select an **API schema directory** and **Collection directory** where schemas and collections will be stored in the repository.
+Keep in mind the following:

-If you leave these blank, a `postman/schemas` or `postman/collections` directory will be created in the root of the repository.
-If you select a directory already containing schemas, you will be asked which schema to use in Postman the first time you pull changes.
+    * If you leave these fields blank, a `postman/schemas` or `postman/collections` directory will be created in the root of the repository.
+    * If you select a directory already containing schemas, you will be asked which schema to use in Postman the first time you pull changes.
+    * The collection directory can't be a parent or the child of the schema directory.

 1. Select **Connect Repository**.

 ## Disconnecting a remote repository